 What do these NICU designations mean?

 Mercy is home to an advanced Level II Neonatal Intensive Care Unit (NICU).
-This means our NICU provides you with the best care, using the most state-of-the-art equipment and staff who have experience handling the most complicated cases for premature and ill babies over 30 weeks gestation, or 2 lbs.
+This means our NICU provides you with the best care, using the most state-of-the-art equipment and staff who have experience handling the most complicated cases for premature and ill babies greater than 30-32 weeks gestation, or 2 lbs.
 11 oz.
 (In fact, we're home to the area's most experienced neonatologist, Dr. Roger Allen).

 Fortunately, very few babies ever require specialized care, but should your baby need it, rest assured.
 Mercy is equipped to handle high-risk pregnancies, and babies who need special care.